 - Whether you use natural remedies or pharmaceuticals from the doctor or drug store, the key is early intervention.
 Get treatment immediately after exposure or at the first sign of illness.
 The longer you wait the worse it will be.

 - There are studies showing Elderberry Syrup is helpful in lessening the severity and duration of colds and flu.
 Be aware if you make it at home that Elderberry must be sufficiently cooked to avoid toxic effects.
-If you’re taking Elderberry Syrup for prevention, take 15 mL 4 times daily.
-If you are actively infected, take 15 mL every 2 – 4 hours.
+If you’re taking Elderberry Syrup for prevention, take 1 tablespoon daily.
+If you are actively infected, take tablespoon every 2 – 4 hours.
 Natural remedies address the underlying cause whereas drugs from the doctor or drug store simply address the symptoms.

 - Pure Eucalyptus essential oil when mixed with a carrier oil is very helpful with breathing – this is not for use on children under 10.
 If you would like a chest rub of blended essential oils to help with the flu, ChestEZ Decongestant Rub is available for both kids and adults.

 Warning Signs of Type A Influenza – H3N2

 Not all cases of the flu require a visit to a healthcare professional.
 Those who are at a higher risk absolutely need to see a medical professional as soon as possible after experiencing symptoms.
 Warning signs that you need medical attention include:

 - Difficulty breathing or quickened breathing

 - Reduced oxygen intake such as bluish skin

 If you find your flu-like symptoms improve and then return with a fever or worsened cough, you need to get emergency treatment as soon as possible.

 The CDC is recommending that everyone who can get a flu shot as it will lessen the severity and duration if you do get the flu.
 I’m on the fence about flu shots.